sercantor/cizelge_app/README.md

 # Cizelge App

 This is a simple scheduling application I made for my brother.
-It uses Calendar Carousel and Flutter Notifications plugin.
+It uses Calendar Carousel plugin and Firebase for backend.
 The application saves the dates that the user has chosen and sends a notification according to the date.
 The dates are stored with the help of shared preferences plugin.

 <p float = "left">